benvacha/mrkdwn/README.md

 ```

 ### Inline Code
 Pairs of single backticks will be translated as inline code.
-All special characters within an inline code syntax is escaped to its ascii representation.
+Most special characters within an inline code syntax is escaped to its ascii representation.
 ##### mrkdwn
 ```
 The `<body></body>` tags